Duck family (Disney): Moby Duck

 Moby Duck, whose name is a spoof of the novel Moby-Dick, was created by writer Vic Lockman and illustrator Tony Strobl in the comic-book story "A Whale of an Adventure" in Donald Duck #112 (March 1967).
 He made his only major animated appearance in the Walt Disney's Wonderful World of Color episode "Pacifically Peeking" (October 6, 1968), and had a cameo appearance in the episode "House of Crime" of the House of Mouse TV series.
 He first appeared in Donald Duck #112 where he is seen saving Donald from drowning at sea, after Donald was forced to accept Moby's proposal to work as his helper, since Moby's porpoise Porpy pretended to be a threatening shark.
 Later that year Moby got his own comic book title which ran 11 issues until 1970, and then from 1973 to 1978 (issues #12-30).
 Illustrators of American Moby Duck stories include Strobl, Kay Wright, and Pete Alvarado.
 Not seen in the US for two decades, he was used in a comic subseries produced in Italy during the 2000s.
 Moby had two cameo appearances in the 2010s: the first one was in an Italian story from 2010, and the second one was in the Darkwing Duck / Ducktales crossover called "Dangerous Currency" from 2011.

 Moby is a relative of Donald Duck as seen in "Sea Dog's Holiday" by Vic Lockman and Kay Wright.
 There are American old stories where Moby seems to be familiar to other members of Donald's paternal family as well, like Grandma Duck and Gladstone Gander.
 In the comic story "The Dread Sea Adventure" by Lockman and Wright, Grandma exclaims when she sees Moby, "Moby Duck, you salty old sea biscuit!", making it clear that she knows him very well.

 Fourth generation

-Huey, Dewey and Louie Duck
+Huey, Dewey, and Louie Duck

-Huey, Dewey, and Louie Duck are Donald's three nephews, grand-nephews of his uncle Scrooge McDuck and identical triplet sons of Della Duck.
+Huey, Dewey, and Louie Duck (born c.
+1940) are Donald's three nephews, grand-nephews of his uncle Scrooge McDuck and identical triplet sons of Della Duck.

 Dugan Duck

-Dugan Duck is Fethry Duck's nephew who is a little bit younger than Huey, Dewey and Louie.
+Dugan Duck is Fethry Duck's nephew who is a little bit younger than Huey, Dewey, and Louie.
 According to the Brazilian comic story "O Nascimento Do Biquinho", he is the son of Fethry's sister, who lives in the periphery of Duckburg.
+His English name is a reference to The Yellow Kid, Mickey Dugan.